-AC5 Advanced Wound System (Arch Therapeutics, Inc., Framingham, MA) is a synthetic, self-assembling peptide-based wound matrix cleared through the FDA's 510(k) process (K182681).
-Under the supervision of a health care professional, AC5 Topical Gel is a topical dressing used for the management of partial and full-thickness wounds, such as pressure sores, leg ulcers, diabetic ulcers, and surgical wounds.
+AC5 Advanced Wound System (Arch Therapeutics, Inc., Framingham, MA) is a synthetic, self-assembling peptidebased wound matrix cleared by the FDA-through the FDA's 510(k) process (K182681).
+Under the supervision of a health care professional, AC5 Topical Gel is a topical dressing used for the management of partial and fullthickness wounds, such as pressure sores, leg ulcers, diabetic ulcers, and surgical wounds. for use in partial and full-thickness wounds.

 In a prospective, single-arm study by Treadwell (2024), 15 individuals (6 men, 9 women; ages 25 to 80) with challenging acute or chronic wounds were recruited.
-Their wounds had a mean duration of 21 months (the oldest at 7 years) and a mean surface area of 9.5 cm2 (the largest at 32 cm2).
+Their wounds had a mean duration of 21 months (the oldest at 7 years) and a mean surface area of 9.5 cm (the largest at 32 cm).
 Eleven individuals received weekly AC5 applications, and four received AC5 treatment every other week, for up to 8 weeks.
 Among the weekly group, 64% achieved more than 50% wound area reduction at 4 weeks, and 73% had more than 60% reduction at 8 weeks.
 In the every-other-week group, 25% reached 50% reduction by 4 weeks, and 50% by 8 weeks.
 No adverse events were reported.
 The authors reported that AC5 easily conformed to uneven wound geometry, including tunneled or undermined wounds.
-They concluded that the weekly application of AC5 appeared more effective compared to biweekly application.
+They concluded that the weekly application of AC5 appeared more most effective compared to biweekly application.
+Additional, larger studies are warranted to determine optimal application frequency.